-- Use, erection, reconstruction, placement, alteration or extension of a dam in, on, under or over the bed of a lake or river, and any associated disturbance of the bed of a river or lake and deposition of any substance in, on, or under the bed of a river or lake (s13(1)). - Damming and diversion of water associated with the dam (s14(2)). - Discharge of sediment or water into water or onto land where it may enter water incidental to the use, erection, reconstruction, placement, alteration or extension of a dam, or the damming and diversion of water, or disturbance of the bed or deposition of a substance in, on, or under the bed (s15(1)). - Discharge of sediment or water onto land incidental to the use, erection, reconstruction, placement, alteration or extension of a dam, or the damming and diversion of water, or disturbance of the bed or deposition of a substance in, on, or under the bed (s15(2A)).
+- Use, erection, reconstruction, placement, alteration or extension of a dam in a natural wetland that is not part of the bed of a lake or river (s9(2)). - Use, erection, reconstruction, placement, alteration or extension of a dam in, on, under or over the bed of a lake or river, and any associated disturbance of the bed of a river or lake and deposition of any substance in, on, or under the bed of a river or lake (s13(1)). - Damming and diversion of water associated with the dam (s14(2)).

+- Discharge of sediment or water into water or onto land where it may enter water incidental to the use, erection, reconstruction, placement, alteration or extension of a dam, or the damming and diversion of water, or disturbance of the bed or deposition of a substance in, on, or under the bed (s15(1)). - Discharge of sediment or water onto land incidental to the use, erection, reconstruction, placement, alteration or extension of a dam, or the damming and diversion of water, or disturbance of the bed or deposition of a substance in, on, or under the bed (s15(2A)).

-C.3.1.8 Obstructions that divert water onto other property - discretionary activity
+C.3.1.9 Obstructions that divert water onto other property - discretionary activity